-The classical IMCF is a parabolic flow that evolves a hypersurface by the inverse of its mean curvature:
+The classical IMCF is a parabolic flow that starts with a closed strictly mean convex hypersurface $\Sigma_0$ and evolves the hypersurface by the inverse of its mean curvature:

-The IMCF can be equivalently described using a parametrizing function.
-Let $u$ be a function defined by requiring $\Sigma_t=\{u=t\}$.
-Then we can show that $u$ is a solution to the degenerate-elliptic equation
+The IMCF can be alternatively described using a parametrizing function.
+Let $u$ be a function defined such that $\Sigma_t=\{u=t\}$.
+Then one can show that $u$ solves the degenerate-elliptic equation

 For a star-shaped strictly mean convex hypersurface in $\RR^n$, the classical IMCF exists for all time \cite{Gerhardt_1991, Urbas_1990}.
-However, for general hypersurfaces and on general Riemannian manifolds the IMCF may form singularity in finite time.
-In \cite{Huisken-Ilmanen_2001} Huisken and Ilmanen developed a weak formulation of IMCF by finding suitable variational principles for \eqref{eq-imcf:deg_elliptic}.
-Heuristically speaking, the weak IMCF includes \eqref{eq-imcf:smooth_flow} and additionally a jumping behavior, in which $\Sigma_t$ immediately ``jumps'' to its largest area-minimizing envelope.
-The initial value problem for the weak IMCF is defined as follows.
+In many cases that naturally arise, for example when the exterior region is not diffeomorphic to $\Sigma_0\times[0,\infty)$, the smooth flow forms singularity and terminates in finite time.
+This makes it necessary to consider a weak version of the flow.
+The weak formulation in \cite{Huisken-Ilmanen_2001} heuristically avoids singularity formation through a jumping mechanism, in which there are countably many times $t$ when $\Sigma_t$ immediately ``jumps'' to its outermost area-minimizing envelope.

+Analytically, the weak formulation is defined by finding suitable variational principles for \eqref{eq-imcf:deg_elliptic}.
+The initial value problem of weak IMCF is defined as follows.

 \begin{defn}[{\cite[p.367]{Huisken-Ilmanen_2001}}] Let $M$ be a connected, complete, non-compact manifold and $E_0\subset M$ be a bounded smooth domain.
 A locally Lipschitz function $u$ on $M$ is called a weak solution of the IMCF with initial condition $E_0$, if